StratoJet-1471/living-being/README.md

 # About the project as a whole:
 This is a simulation of an entity living in a world of cells.
 Each cell has some standard parameters.
 The Entity in the process of vital activity moves around the world in search of a cell with suitable values of these parameters.
-The user can set the parameter values of each cell.
+User can set the state of each cell.

 It is planned to actively develop the project, with introducing of new features and characteristics of the Entity and the World.